 What do you think about your profession in Hungary?

 Honestly, there is room for improvement.
 There are excellent sommeliers, but everyone should be more focused on the lexical knowledge because that’s the core of everything.
 A couple of days ago we’ve been talking about it with Fiáth Attila how an upside down situation it is.
 I think first a sommelier should learn the wines of the world.
 Only then you can put the wines and regions of Hungary in perspective.
 Except Tokaj.

 So you rather believe in the lexical knowledge…

 Is there any good sommelier training here?

 There isn’t but should be.
-This profession requires a lot of patience.
+This profession requires a lot of studying.
 There are people who are spending 10-12 years to become a proper sommelier.
-It’s not so important how you’re holding a tray or how you’re opening a bottle, those are more secondary…what really matters is what you know.
+It’s less important how you’re holding a tray or how you’re opening a bottle, those things can be taught…what really matters is what you know.